$15 minimum wage: what's the state of the current negotiation and who is pushing for it?

 President Joe Biden along with progressive Democrats have pushed for raising the current $7.25 per hour minimum wage, unchanged since 2009, to $15 by 2025.
 The House included the provision in the $1.9 trillion covid-19 relief bill, which passed on Saturday, even though it fell afoul of the parliamentarian’s decision saying it didn’t meet the rules for it to be included.
-To avoid a larger fight Democratic leaders in the Senate decided to drop the measure from the bill that will be introduced in the Senate.
+To avoid a larger fight and delaying passage of the bill, Democratic leaders in the Senate decided to drop the measure from the bill that will be introduced in the Senate.

 The Senate will still consider raising the minimum wage

 During debate over the covid-19 relief bill in the Senate this week Senate Budget Chair Bernie Sanders told reporters on Monday that there would be a vote on the $15 minimum wage.
 He will introduce an amendment along with several other Senators with similar language to the House the Raise the Wage Act.
 However the Democrats most likely don’t have the votes to get the amendment attached to the bill.

 Sanders himself acknowledged this saying “We’ll see who is going to vote for it and who is not going to vote for it,” He added "But let me be very clear.
 If we fail in this legislation, I will be back.
 We're going to keep going and, if it takes 10 votes, we're going to raise that minimum wage very shortly."